DerrickLamers/grblwiki/Home.md

 Grbl is for three axis machines.
 No rotation axes (yet) – just X, Y, and Z.

 The G-code interpreter implements a subset of the LinuxCNC standard and is supported by most CAM-tools with no issues.
 For descriptions of these G-codes, see LinuxCNC's superb documentation for their g-code descriptions. [(G-code Quick Reference)](http://linuxcnc.org/docs/html/gcode.html) and the [Shapeoko wiki](http://www.shapeoko.com/wiki/index.php/G-Code) attempts to list all codes supported by Grbl with appropriate commentary.
-Note that there is only one deviation from their written g-code standard listed below.
+Note that there are only two deviations from their written g-code standard listed below.
 If you notice any other discrepancies, please let use know!
 - Multiple full circle arcs with G2 and G3 arcs with a P word is not supported.
+- Laser mode alters the operation of M3, M4, and spindle speed S word changes.
+See the [Laser Mode](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Laser-Mode) page for details.

 * Supported G-Codes in **v1.1**
  * **G38.3, G38.4, G38.5:** _Probing_